tylerlong/kickstart/README.md

 # kickstart

-Kick start a project by generating code according to boilerplate.
-Defined a boilerplate project and reuse it again and again to kick start new projects.
+Kick start a project by generating code according to template.
+Defined a template project and reuse it again and again to kick start new projects.
 All kinds of projects are supported no matter what programming languages they use.

 It's a much simpler alternative to [Yeoman](http://yeoman.io/).